News Journalism (MA)

 Selection process

-If you meet the entry criteria and pass the screening process, you will be invited to the next stage of the selection process.
-This comprises one-to-one or small group interviews and exercises to assess your skills relevant to the discipline, and to careers in journalism and media.
+We will review your application and if you meet the entry requirements we will invite you to an interview.
+The interview will comprise of a standard formal interview and additional exercises to assess your skills relevant to the discipline and to careers in journalism and media.
 This may include writing skills, broadcast skills (i.e. voice tests), your understanding of the discipline, and your ability to determine news priorities.
+Following interview, offers will be made to the highest scoring candidates.

 Find out more about English language requirements.